VitAsLing/ImageConverter-extensions/README.md

-# webp2png-extensions
+# ImageDownload-extensions
-A Chrome extension that can convert Webp format images into PNG format, and perform compression and downloading.
+A Chrome extension that can convert images into PNG format, and perform compression and downloading.